-The design character of DU3 South is based on the Exhibit C.1 - Memory Points and Ordinary Elements Diagram.
-DU3 South will be home to blocks of small repetitive building masses.
+The design character of DU7 is based on the Exhibit C.1 - Memory Points and Ordinary Elements Diagram.
+DU7 will be home to blocks of small repetitive building masses.
 Individual structures may dominate their site and help to add enclosure to public spaces they might surround.
-Most buildings in DU3 South are designed to be background structures, tied together and often dominated by the landscape of the streetscape and the network of intimate parks.
+With the exception of a few community or civic buildings, most buildings in DU7 are designed to be background structures, tied together and often dominated by the landscape of the streetscape and the network of intimate parks.
 Most of these background buildings will be low structures, typically one to three stories in height, with setbacks that allow them to get close to the street.

-Building and wall colors in DU3 South will vary from historic Spanish and territorial combinations to bold modern accents.
+Building and wall colors in DU7 will vary from historic Spanish and territorial combinations to bold modern accents.
 All colors should complement or accentuate the natural desert tones.
 The building facades and walls will be used as backdrop to the streetscape landscape.
 Dense street tree planting will de-emphasis the facades as the landscape matures.

-The rhythm of DU3 South is mostly expressed through the pattern of the blocks, echoed in the individual buildings and accented by the neighborhood parks.
-This pattern is created as a result of using the streets to extend the neighborhood parks into the neighborhood.
+The rhythm of DU7 is mostly expressed through the pattern of the blocks, echoed in the individual buildings and accented by the neighborhood parks.
+This pattern is created as a result of using the streets to extend the neighborhood parks into the neighborhood and by using the Necklace Drives to extend the Great Park into the community.

 As central neighborhoods, urban integration will take the form of a series of neighborhoods well connected by pedestrian routes.
+The basic street fabric will echo the memory points into the landscape, but will not always provide connections through automobile routes.
 The neighborhoods will also follow the base rule of urbanity - waste no space.
 Multi-tasking the site plan by incorporating stormwater drainage in roadside bio swells and distributed neighborhood park spaces will emphasis the urban value of the property.
+This multi-use of the property will also work to strengthen the connection of the stewards/residents to the land.
+Integration can also be strengthened by focusing the points of connection to the greater community.
+At these points, transit and pedestrian comfort and convenience must be emphasized.

-Within DU3 South the play of shade and shadow will be most noticeable in the continuous street tree experience accented by Evergreen and Accent tree classes.
+Within DU7 the play of shade and shadow will be most noticeable in the continuous street tree experience accented by Evergreen and Accent tree classes.
 The required landscape palette blends soft round shapes with strong pointed ones.
 This required complexity of form is intentional to create fine-grain shadow patterns that can play against the repetitive teeth of the building canvas.
 The play of shadow will be contrasted against the open lawns and recreation areas of the parks.
-These spaces will provide the ability to capture long views of the distant peaks.
-The play of shadow will be expressed in built forms such as awnings, shadow lines, eaves and trellises.
+These spaces will provide the ability to capture long views to watch the light show on the distant peaks.
+The play of shade and shadow will be expressed in built forms such as awnings, shadow lines, eaves and trellises.